Front Range Fed

 How do I store leftovers?

-Store any leftovers in an airtight container for 1-2 days in the refrigerator.
-The best way I’ve found to reheat these is in the air fryer, but you could also place them on a sheet pan and pop them in the oven for 20-30 minutes at 385, or until they crisp up again and the shrimp are heated through.
+Store any leftovers in an airtight container for 1-2 days in the fridge.
+The best way I've found to reheat these is in the air fryer, but you could also place them on a sheet pan and pop them in the oven for 20-30 minutes at 385, or until they crisp up again and the shrimp are heated through.

 What to serve with Boom Boom Shrimp